 To find jobs and grow your network, there are millions of ways to do it, and everyone finds their own way.
 But here are a few resources you can check out for job listings, crew, or networking (in no particular order).

 - Work on free gigs.
 Working on free projects is a hotly debated topic, but my experience has generally been good.
 If you can afford to work on a free project with reputable filmmakers, I recommend it.
-I DON’T recommend wasting your time with amateurs or projects that are well below your skillset or don’t have anyone you could learn from.
+I DON’T recommend wasting your time with diva-like wanna-be’s or projects that are well below your skillset or don’t have anyone you could learn from.
 It’s hard to tell the difference at first, but after a couple experiences you learn to spot good opportunities and avoid bad ones.
-And don’t get me wrong: there’s nothing wrong with ending up on a shitty project now and then; we’ve all done it and it’s sort of a badge of honor.
+And don’t get me wrong: there’s nothing wrong with ending up on a horrible project now and then; we’ve all done it and it’s a badge of honor.
 But recognize when something isn’t as professional as you want, and why, and you’ll start to meet people who can find you bigger and better opportunities.

 - Internships.
 Many bigger companies (think Disney, HBO, Discovery, or CBS) have internships, mentor programs, or fellowships you can get by applying.
 These are very competitive but will kick-start your career.
 Smaller, local production companies likely take on interns as well, but be aware of unpaid “internships” that require you to do professional work without getting paid.
 There’s a fine line between a learning opportunity and predatory employment behavior.
 Make sure anyone you’re interning for has a legitimate company reputation.